Xyfir/Documentation/xyfir-annotations/developers.md

 If the request was successful (status `200`), `key` will contain the generated subscription key.
 If it failed, `message` may be present to explain what went wrong.

-## Using a General Subscription Key (GSK)
+## General Subscription Keys (GSK)

 All affiliates receive a single GSK that can be retrieved in the affiliate panel alongside your API key.
 Your GSK works just the same as an ISK, except that they are not linked to individual users, and you are charged per annotation set downloaded.
 While ISK's can safely be given to users, you should keep your GSK private to prevent someone from using it and leaving you with the bill.

+GSK's are charged at a current rate of **$0.012 USD** per set download.
+This means if your application downloads 500 sets via your GSK, you will owe xyAnnotations $6.00 before factoring in your discount.
+GSK's must be paid off manually through the xyAnnotations affiliate panel at least every 30 days if the key has accrued costs of at least $5.00.
+Not paying off your GSK will prevent it from being able to download sets.

 ## Deleting Subscriptions